kevinawalsh/python3-hello-world/README.md

 # python3-hello-world

-Hello world program for Python 3
+This is a simple "Hello World" program for Python 3.

+It is used as a bare-bones template for CSCI 356, Fall 2020, project 0.